Excel VBA Workbooks.Open Method

 Things to Remember

-- If the file is protected by a password then use PASSWORD argument under VBA Workbooks.Open method.
+- If the file is protected by a password, then use the PASSWORD argument under Workbooks.Open method.

 This has been a guide to VBA WorkBook Open Method.
 Here we discuss how to open an excel workbook from another workbook using VBA Workbooks.Open method.
 You can learn more from the following VBA articles –